pouladzade/capnpVSgrpc/README.md

 CAPNP done in 100000 Round in Average Time : 99580 Nano Second
 ```

-### As you can see The RPC speed of Capnp may be a little bit faster!!!!!!
+### As you can see The RPC speed of Capnp can be just a little bit faster!!!!!!

-But still I am not convinced since this benchmark is just a very simple comparision.